pingcap/blog/announcing-tidb-as-a-service-fully-managed-tidb-offering.md

 ## Getting started today

 Ready to give TiDB Cloud a try?
 Click [here](https://pingcap.com/products/tidbcloud/trial).
-Early beta users will get $4,500 worth of credits with access to full power of TiDB Enterprise features.
+Early beta users will get $4,500 worth of credits with full benefits of TiDB Enterprise Subscription.

 To learn more about TiDB Cloud, check out our [documentation](https://docs.pingcap.com/tidbcloud/beta).
 Our upcoming webinar will also give you a detailed product introduction and demo.
 More exciting updates on the way, so stay tuned!